Luther Blissett: Return to Watford

-Blissett was sold back to Watford for £550,000 after one season with AC Milan.
-In his absence, Watford had reached their first FA Cup final, but lost to Everton, while new signing Mo Johnston was top scorer with 20 goals in the First Division.

-On Blissett's return, Watford failed to achieve their successes of the previous two seasons, but survived another four seasons in the First Division.
-Blissett scored 21 goals in his first season back in the First Division, though the Hornets could only manage a mid table finish.
-He also helped them reach the FA Cup semi finals in 1986–87, but a year later they were relegated with Blissett scoring just four times in the league.
-He remained with the club until November 1988, when he signed for AFC Bournemouth.
+After one season with Milan, Blissett was sold back to Watford for £550,000.
+In his absence, Watford had reached their first FA Cup final but lost to Everton, while new signing Mo Johnston was top scorer with 20 goals in the First Division.
+On Blissett's return, Watford failed to achieve their successes of the previous two seasons but survived another four seasons in the First Division.
+Blissett scored 21 goals in his first season back in the First Division, although they could only manage a mid-table finish.
+He also helped them reach the FA Cup semi finals in the 1986–87 season but a year later were relegated.
+With Blissett scoring four times in the league.
+He remained with the club until November 1988, when he signed for Bournemouth.
+During his return at Watford, Blissett scored 44 goals in 127 appearances.